ComputeCanada/magic_castle/docs/README.md

 gpu-node2
 gpu-node3
 ```

+Hostnames must follow a set of rules, from `hostname` man page:
+> Valid characters for hostnames are ASCII letters from a to z,
+the digits from 0 to 9, and the hyphen (-).
+A hostname may not start with a hyphen.

 Two attributes are expected to be defined for each instance:
 1. `type`: cloud provider name for the combination of CPU, RAM and other features of the virtual machine;